Living Well Blog

 How Do I Know If I Need Anxiety Medication?

 Anxiety feels terrible.
 Anti-anxiety medications, also called anxiolytics, can deliver fast relief.
 So why doesn’t everybody with anxiety take them?
-The short answer, from a treatment perspective: These drugs can do much more to your body than… See more
+The short answer, from a treatment perspective: These drugs can do much more to your body… See more

 December 28, 2020